Species: Pacific Bigeye Tuna

 Our Bigeye Tuna selections are searing and poke grade, but we also recommend other methods for cooking including grilling, poaching, and pan fry.
 Upon introduction to your palate, notes of a distinct bold flavor with a hint of light umami will wash over your taste buds, complemented by a semi-firm texture.

-Each piece is cut into a 1 pound portion of pure meat, ready to be cut into poke or steaks for grilling.
+Each piece is cut to pure meat, ready to be cut into poke or steaks for grilling.

 Note: It is common practice to inject carbon monoxide in Bigeye Tuna to prevent a change in color after long storage.
 We DO NOT agree with this method and NEVER inject our bigeye tuna with carbon monoxide.